Mieke Luyendyk, Arie’s Mother: 5 Fast Facts You Need to Know

 5. The Luyendyks Are Very Wealthy

-Arie Sr. and Mieka Luyendyk are very wealthy people and their riches derive from Sr.’s successful racing career.
+Arie Sr. and Mieke Luyendyk are very wealthy people and their riches derive from Sr.’s successful racing career.

 According to Celebrity Net Worth, Arie Sr. is estimated to be worth about $20 million.